Main navigation

 Credit for JMC:2100 - Journalism Internship does not count toward the 43 hours needed to graduate in journalism, but it does count toward the maximum of 52 SJMC hours majors are allowed to take, and toward the total of 120 hours they need to graduate from the College of Liberal Arts and Sciences.

-Students registering for an internship for credit should contact Michelle Sillman, who will monitor the internship and award a pass-fail grade.
+Students registering for an internship for credit should contact Michelle Sillman, who will monitor the internship and award a satisfactory/unsatisfactory grade.

 Examples of professional activities